abhijit-ubale/JBL_stuff/README.md

 ## 🎯 **Major Update: Real Data Integration Complete** ✅
 **October 26, 2025** - The framework has been completely refactored to use **100% real datasets** instead of synthetic data generation.
 All **8 CSV files** from DATA_SPLITS folder are now fully integrated with **comprehensive testing validated**.

+## ⚠️ **IMPORTANT: Prototype Status Disclosure**
+**This is a research prototype with real data integration but without extensive training validation.** All dataset statistics (10,425 records) are verified and real.
+However, performance metrics like success rates, recovery times, and comparative results are **projections or demonstration values** and require actual training experiments to validate.
+This framework provides the infrastructure for such experiments but does not yet contain extensively trained, validated models.

 ---

 ## 🎯 Framework Overview

-The Healthcare CRL Framework is an advanced AI system that integrates **Causal Inference** with **Reinforcement Learning** to build resilient healthcare supply chains.
-The framework now operates on **10,425 real-world records** from four comprehensive datasets, providing evidence-based decision making for complex disruptions including pandemics, natural disasters, and cyber attacks.
+The Healthcare CRL Framework is a **research prototype** that integrates **Causal Inference** with **Reinforcement Learning** to build resilient healthcare supply chains.
+The framework processes **10,425 real-world records** from four comprehensive datasets, providing the infrastructure for evidence-based decision making for complex disruptions including pandemics, natural disasters, and cyber attacks. **This is a working prototype with real data integration - performance validation requires additional training experiments.**

 ### 📊 **Real Data Foundation**
 **Complete Real Data Integration** - October 26, 2025: